Our faculty consists of some of the world’s most highly educated and accomplished scientists.

 Zinc Deficiency Linked to Activation of Hedgehog Signaling PathwayApril 16, 2015 -

-Zinc deficiency – long associated with numerous diseases, e.g. autism, lung cancer, prostate cancer, and ovarian cancers – can lead to activation of the Hedgehog signaling pathway, a biomolecular pathway that plays essential roles in developing organisms and in diseases.
+Zinc deficiency – long associated with numerous diseases, e.g. autism, lung cancer, prostate cancer, and ovarian cancers – can lead to activation of the Hedgehog signaling pathway.

 Neuromorphic: Designing the Next-Generation SupercomputerApril 6, 2015 -

 With support from the Air Force Research Laboratory, researchers at Rensselaer will explore supercomputers that incorporate a highly efficient “neuromorphic” processor, which more closely represents the human brain in its architectural design.

 Wilfredo Colón Named Head of Department of Chemistry and Chemical BiologyMarch 30, 2015 -

 Vast Increase in Continental Weathering and Ascension of Marine DiatomsMarch 23, 2015 -

 A team of researchers, including Rensselaer Polytechnic Institute professor Morgan Schaller, show that continental erosion over the last 40 million years has contributed to the success of diatoms, marine algae that play a key role in the global carbon cycle.

 A Solution to the 1953 Fermi-Pasta-Ulam ProblemMarch 23, 2015 -